olleharstedt/olleharstedt.github.io/_posts/2025-06-30-web-development-is-a-solved-problem.markdown

 More advanced design patterns:

-* Internal or external DSL
+* Internal or external DSL, e.g. fluid interface like a query builder.